Erling Haaland: 2025–2026: First World Cup

 On 6 June 2025, Haaland scored Norway's final goal in their 3–0 World Cup qualifying win against Italy, securing the nation's first victory over the Italians in 25 years.
 On 9 September, he scored five goals and assisted a further two in an 11–1 win over Moldova, becoming the first male European player to record five goals in a World Cup qualifier since Hans Krankl in 1977.
-A month later, on 11 October, he scored a hat-trick in a 5–0 win over Israel, becoming the fastest player to reach 50 international goals, breaking Harry Kane's record by achieving the milestone in just 46 matches compared to Kane's 71.
-On 16 November, he scored twice in a 4–1 away win over Italy, securing his nation's place at the 2026 FIFA World Cup with eight victories, marking their first World Cup appearance since 1998.
-Haaland finished the World Cup qualifying campaign with 16 goals, scoring in all eight of Norway's matches, and equalling Robert Lewandowski's record tally from the qualifiers for 2018.
-He also matched Abdul Ghani Minhat's feat of scoring in 11 consecutive international appearances, achieved back in 1962.
+A month later, on 11 October, he scored a hat-trick in a 5–0 win over Israel, becoming the fastest player in the 21st century to reach 50 international goals, breaking Harry Kane's record by achieving the milestone in just 46 matches compared to Kane's 71.
+He became the sixth player to reach 50 international goals in under 50 appearances.
+On 16 November, Haaland scored twice in a 4–1 away win over Italy, securing his nation's place at the 2026 FIFA World Cup with eight victories, marking their first World Cup appearance since 1998.
+Haaland finished the World Cup qualifying campaign with 16 goals, scoring in all eight of Norway's matches, and equalling Robert Lewandowski's record tally from the 2018 qualifiers for a single UEFA World Cup qualifying campaign.
+Haaland also became the second player to score in eight consecutive World Cup qualifying matches, behind Pauleta, who scored in nine consecutive qualifiers for Portugal.
+He equalled Abdul Ghani Minhat's record of scoring in 11 consecutive international appearances, achieved in 1962.

+On 16 June 2026, Haaland made his FIFA World Cup debut against Iraq, scoring twice and being named Player of the Match in a 4–1 victory.
+He equalled the record for most goals scored by a Norwegian player at the tournament, jointly held by Kjetil Rekdal.
+In Norway's second group stage match on 23 June, Haaland again scored twice and was named Player of the Match in a 3–2 win over Senegal, becoming his country's all-time top scorer at the World Cup, and securing Norway's qualification to the knockout stage.
+These two goals also made him the sixth player in the history of the World Cup to score multiple goals in each of his first two tournament appearances.